 One of the most helpful techniques in using the lunar planting technique is that, you have to figure out when the full moon will be because this will serve as the borderline when the first or abundant phase will then change into the second or decreasing phase.

-The first and second quarters of the moon provide a favorable environment for the plants to grow because the latter’s nutrient absorption is said to increase.
+The first and second quarters of the moon provide a favourable environment for the plants to grow because the latter’s nutrient absorption is said to increase.
 These two quarters are generally known as the waxing phase for the plants.
 The plants are also able to receive a good water supply in this phase thus making it highly recommendable for planting.
 It has been observed that harvests from the plants started during this period or phase is generally larger, healthier and definitely more useful as compared to those from the second phase which will next be discussed.

 The third and fourth quarters are generally known as the waning or decreasing phase.
 This is when weed formation is considered to be most prominent thus affecting the plants constant supply of appropriate nutrients from the soil.
 This is also the time when the water supply seems to be lacking to properly support the needs of the plants.